 In some cases, receipts may not be available, but faculty leaders must nonetheless keep a log of these expenditures.
 It is your responsibility to carefully document your expenses.

 You must also give a simple accounting report of your total expenditures and your revenues from student payments.
-Any surplus funds returned to students must be indicated as well after the budget has been reconciled with the Office of International Affairs.
+Any surplus funds returned to students must be indicated as well after the budget has been reconciled with the Center for Global Engagement.

-This report must be submitted to the Office of International Affairs within 3 weeks of your return.
-A copy will be kept in the Office of International Affairs and the originals will be forwarded on to the accounting office.
+This report must be submitted to the Center for Global Engagement within 3 weeks of your return.
+A copy will be kept in the Center for Global Engagement and the originals will be forwarded on to the accounting office.

 The provost's office now allocates funds for financial assistance to help defray the costs of bringing a second faculty or staff member on study abroad programs as a second chaperone.
 Please be aware of the following policies: